LukeHackett12/HoloNav/README.md

 # HoloNav
 _Developed by Luke Hackett, Jack Engels, Jack Gilbride, Imalia Gonzalezova, Aaron Duggan, Alex Fields & Daniel Connaughton_

+HoloNav is a proof of concept mapping application built in Unity for the Hololens.
+It builds a HUD and route that is simple to follow and uses interactive voice commands for input.

 ## Developer Requirements

 * 64 Bit Windows 10 Pro, Education or Enterprise